There's an elephant in the meditation room.

 As we turned towards Market street, Nicho and I were contemplating impermanence.
 A few months earlier we’d pooled our savings to purchase a small meditation app called Insight Timer from Brad Fullmer, a quiet Californian who’d been running the app from his Petaluma bedroom since 2010.
 The app had 100k users and he was worn out, but in the world of tech it was tiny.

-Every 24 hours in 130 countries our community meditates for six collective years.
-On the very same day we stream 170,000 guided meditations, log 110,000 Timer sessions, and welcome 8,000 new meditators to our growing community of three million.
-At the same time 1,500 meditation teachers work away in the background uploading meditations, composing music, responding to users and sharing ideas with the world.
+Every 24 hours in 130 countries our community meditates for ten collective years.
+On the very same day we stream 250,000 guided meditations, log 150,000 Timer sessions, and welcome 8,000 new meditators to our growing community of five million.
+At the same time 2,500 meditation teachers work away in the background uploading meditations, composing music, responding to users and sharing ideas with the world.

 In other words, depending on which metric you prefer, Insight Timer is the most active meditation community on the planet.
-(For context, you might be surprised to learn that when Headspace tweeted a record 186,000 hours of meditation in a single June week this year, our community meditated for 350,000 hours in the same week).
-Yes, yes more attachment.
+(For context, you might be surprised to learn that when Headspace tweeted a record 186,000 hours of meditation in a single June 2017 week, our community meditated for 350,000 hours in the same week).
+Yes yes, more attachment.

 When we purchased Insight Timer we wanted to create three things